-Fundamentals of Reservoir Description & Modeling with Geostatistics
+Fundamentals of Reservoir Description and Modeling with Geostatistics

-This one-day course introduces engineers, geologists and geoscientists to the fundamental theory and practice of reservoir description and modeling for reservoir management.
+This course introduces engineers, geologists, and geoscientists to the fundamental theory and practice of reservoir description and modeling for reservoir management.
 Participants will learn the fundamental concepts of reservoir description and modeling using geostatistical techniques.
 This course emphasizes the principles and practice of integrated studies and uncertainty analysis.
-Topics include:

 In this course, you’ll learn how to apply reservoir description and modeling to support reservoir management, and you’ll be able to recognize the limitations and opportunities of reservoir modeling.

 This course is for petroleum engineers, geologists and geoscientists who want to apply reservoir description and modeling techniques for reservoir management.
 It is also for managers and supervisors who wish to update their skills to the current level of the technology.

 1.6 CEUs (Continuing Education Units) are awarded for this 2-day course.

 All cancellations must be received no later than 14 days prior to the course start date.
 Cancellations made after the 14-day window will not be refunded.
 Refunds will not be given due to no show situations.

 Training sessions attached to SPE conferences and workshops follow the cancellation policies stated on the event information page.
 Please check that page for specific cancellation information.